symil/lotus-vscode/README.md

 npm run compile
 ```

-- Copy the lotus compiler in the `server` directory of the extension.
+- Copy the lotus compiler in the `server` directory of the extension:

 ```sh
 cp /path/to/lotus/target/release/lotus-compiler ~/.vscode/extensions/vscode-lotus/server